lowRISC/lowrisc-site/content/docs/untether-v0.2/riscv_compile.md

 ### Building the Linux GCC

-The build script above provide the newlib GCC but not the Linux GCC, which needed for compiling programs in Linux (user) mode.
+The build script above provides the newlib GCC but not the Linux GCC, which is needed for compiling programs in Linux (user) mode.
 To build a Linux GCC compiler:

     # set up the RISCV environment variables
     cd $TOP/riscv-tools/riscv-gnu-toolchain